 The Iwama Aikido Story: The Short Version

-Iwama Aikido or Iwama Ryu is probably the most popular Aikido style in the North Shore and North Western Part of Sydney.
+Iwama Aikido or Iwama Ryu is probably the most popular Aikido style in the North Shore, North Sydney, and the North Western Part of Sydney.
 It arrived here via Aikikai in the 1970s and was nurtured by Morihiro Saito Sensei, Hitohira Saito Sensei, Saburo Takayasu Sensei, Mic Marelli Sensei, and their students.
+Iwama Aikido is also known in Australia and around the world as Aikido Takemusu.

 Iwama Aikido – the ‘Bad Ass’ of Aikido – purposely retained its martial form and one can even say is a hard style of Aikido where the grip is full power, lots of atemi, lots of bukiwaza, and follows the original Aikido of Morihei Ueshiba O Sensei.
 I guess the people north of Sydney just want their Aikido to be the real deal.